michaelrussell4/runic-reflections/content/poetry/An Exegesis of Eve.md

 In a sacred Temple ceremony called an Endowment, Latter-day Saints are immersed in a dramatization of the creation and fall narrative.
 While non-canonical, the script of this enactment has been used as support for an informed-Eve interpretation.
 Concerning the scene of Eve’s beguilement, early endowment accounts convey it simply: the devil solicits Eve to partake and she acquiesces.
 A change in 1879 depicts Eve demurring and recalling how God had commanded her not to.
 But she concedes when given the fruit.

 So far, these provide no basis for an informed-Eve interpretation.
 They are consistent with scripture.
 However, in 1931, a change is made that develops the reasoning behind Eve’s decision.
 Upon the Devil’s first temptation, Eve recalls, “…Father said in the day we ate thereof we should surely die.”
-The Devil responds consistent with the biblical account, “Ye shall not surely die but ye shall be as the gods; ye shall know good from evil…” To this, Eve responds, “Is there no other way?”
-This line suggests the possibility that Eve wisely identified a necessity for their fall and partakes with informed decision.
+The Devil responds, “Ye shall not surely die but ye shall be as the gods; ye shall know good from evil…” To this, Eve responds, “Is there no other way?”
+This crucial line depicts a reasoning Eve who may know more than she led on.
+It's not clear whether she was actually deceived anymore.

 ### My response